 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Marseille in free fall, De Zerbi helpless
+Marseille is in freefall, De Zerbi is helpless.

-If Marseille fail to qualify for the Champions League - a goal that seemed almost certain just a few months ago - coach Roberto De Zerbi could pay the price for his current slump.
+If Marseille fail to qualify for the Champions League – a goal that seemed almost certain just a few months ago – coach Roberto De Zerbi could pay the price for the current slump.

 The relationship between De Zerbi and Marseille